Sylar257/Transformers-in-NLP/README.md

 ## Implementation

+You will find two Jupiter notebooks in this repo.

 When using the pre-trained models from `transformer` library, each model architecture need the following information:

 1. A **model class** too lead/store a particular pre-trained model.